 This section is by far the most difficult to ‘template’ as quite often it starts with a gut feeling that something doesn’t add up which then leads to uncovering a problem with the data.
 However, if you’re spending enough time in Analytics, you should start to sense when things don’t seem quite right.

-Here are a few starting points for data investigations we do as part of a GA health
+Here are a few starting points for data investigations we do as part of a GA health check.

 Data limits and sampling